 Where to Study:

 The Italian program at Mount Holyoke College approves the programs below for a semester or an academic year stay.
 We strongly recommend students to consult the Italian faculty about which program best suits their needs.
+For more information about study abroad programs, how to apply, financial aid, and credit transfer, see the McCulloch Center for Global Initiatives Study Abroad.

 Academic Year/Semester Programs